homeflow/homeflow.github.io/_posts/branches/2014-01-05-titles-and-pagination.md

 {% endraw %}
 {% endhighlight %}

-As you can see, the IF statement checks for the location or location type and outputs the appropriate heading between a heading tag.
-Remember that if you use the construct multiple times, you can add it to a partial if you wish.

 The branches index results comes loaded with the same pagination figures and options we saw in the property results earlier.
 Here's an example construct:

 {% highlight html %}